 As the region’s air quality planning organization, Pima Association of Governments recognizes the benefits of passenger and commercial vehicles using alternative transportation fuels to improve the air quality in our region.
+Electric vehicles, in particular, emit zero tailpipe emissions to the local airshed where they are operated.

 Cleaner alternatives to gasoline and diesel include electricity, compressed natural gas (CNG), liquid natural gas (LNG), propane and hydrogen.
 They emit fewer common air pollutants regulated under the U.S. Environmental Protection Agency’s National Ambient Air Quality Standards (NAAQS); fewer mobile source toxic hazardous air pollutants (HAPs), and fewer greenhouse gases.